 MMO is considering the impacts of fishing in these MPAs outside of 6 nautical miles (nm).
-This call for evidence is split into sections for harbour porpoise and marine birds and includes questions on Stage 4 Fishing Gear MPA Impacts Evidence documents, pressures of interest and potential management options.
-The purpose of this call for evidence is to seek additional evidence and views from stakeholders on the information provided.
-This call for evidence is running from the 5 December 2023 to the 13 February 2024.
+The call for evidence was split into sections for harbour porpoise and marine birds and includes questions on Stage 4 Fishing Gear MPA Impacts Evidence documents, pressures of interest and potential management options.
+The purpose of the call for evidence was to seek additional evidence and views from stakeholders on the information provided.
+The call for evidence ran from the 5 December 2023 to the 13 February 2024.

 The call for evidence documents are available on the Stage 4 consultation page.

 In 2023 we held a formal consultation for Stage 2 MPAs and a call for evidence for Stage 3 MPAs.
 These ran from 17 January 2023 to 28 March 2023.
 The Stage 2 consultation sought views on a proposed byelaw to manage bottom towed fishing gear in 13 MPAs.

 Consultation documents are available on our Stage 2 consultation page.
 The Stage 3 call for evidence sought additional evidence and views on evidence and analysis of the impacts of fishing on seabed features in English MPAs.
 Call for evidence documents are available on our Stage 3 consultation page.

 We will review the information received during the Stage 4 call for evidence to update and finalise the Stage 4 Fishing Gear MPA Impacts Evidence documents and inform our understanding of pressures of interest and potential management options.
 This will be used to inform draft site level assessments, and management options where required, for each of the Stage 4 MPAs.